-Without prejudging the accuracy of the information received, we wish to express our serious concern that the forced eviction and eventual demolition of affordable and social homes without any prior consultation with the residents, nor provision of alternative affordable housing, would constitute a violation of the right to an adequate housing, of the tenants, most of whom are older persons, people with disabilities and persons with complex medical conditions.
+In the present case, we express our serious concern that Cerberus Capital Management, L.P. may be financing a project that would result in the forced eviction and eventual demolition of affordable and social homes without any prior consultation with the residents, nor provision of alternative affordable housing.
+As such, it would constitute a violation of the right to an adequate housing, of the tenants, most of whom are older persons, people with disabilities and persons with complex medical conditions.
+In particular, tenants were only informed unequivocally that their homes would be demolished after the drilling had already started.